 An options trading simulator enables investors to see the projected results of their proposed transactions when investing in options.
 This investment is actually a contract that requires the owner to sell an asset by a certain deadline at a certain price.
 With strict requirements, it can be difficult for new investors to get started with options.
-Although these securities are flexible, they also carry inherent risk.
+Although these securities are flexible, they also carry inherent risks.

 Why Use an Options Trading Simulator?